Car Seat Safety

 - Can the child stay seated like this for the whole trip?

-If any of these questions are answered "no", the child should remain in the booster seat, regardless of age.
+If you answered "no" to any of these questions, the child should remain in the booster seat, regardless of age.
 Different boosters have different sizes, so when shopping for a booster seat, have your child sit in different seats until you find one that fits him or her.

 Remember, the best seat is one that fits your car, your child, your budget and that you will use correctly every time you drive.
 For more information on passenger seat safety, visit these helpful links:

-For more information or if you have questions, call Child Passenger Safety Technician, at 802-847-1215.
+For more information or if you have questions, call the Child Passenger Safety Program at 802-847-1215.